LMBertholdo/togo/README.md

  0   |   --     | TNSM asy           | ▓▓▓▓▓▓▓▓▓▓ | submitted :+1:

 # Before submission
-- chapter figure colorized by chapter
+- chapter figure colorized by chapter :+1:
 - ** Full reading **
 - ** page layout **
 - **Open data management: include in appendix, open access, do it!**
-- **The CTIT logo must be replaced by a DSI logo**
 - **The CTIT logo must be replaced by a DSI logo**  :+1:

 # DONE